ibm-cloud-docs/Cloudant/api/design_documents.md

 while design documents have an `_id` indicated by `$DESIGN_ID`.

 A design document's ID never contains a partition key regardless of the database's partitioning type.
-This is because the indexes contained within a design document apply to all partitions in a partitioned database.
+The partition key is not included because the indexes that are contained within a design document apply to all partitions in a partitioned database.

 If a design document is updated, {{site.data.keyword.cloudant_short_notm}} deletes the indexes from the previous version, and recreates the index from scratch.
-If you need to make changes to a design document for a larger database, have a look at the [Design document management guide](/docs/services/Cloudant?topic=cloudant-design-document-management#managing-changes-to-a-design-document).
+If you need to change a design document for a larger database, have a look at the [Design document management guide](/docs/services/Cloudant?topic=cloudant-design-document-management#managing-changes-to-a-design-document).
 {: note}

-The structure of design document is as follows:
+A design document's structure includes the following parts:

 -	**`_id`**: Design document ID.
 This ID is *always* prefixed `_design` and *never* contains a partition key, regardless of database partitioning type.
 -	**`_rev`**: Design document revision
 -	**options**: Contains options for this design document.
     -   **partitioned (optional, boolean)**: Whether this design document describes partitioned or global indexes.
-For more inforamtion, see [The `options.partitioned` field](#the-options-partitioned-field).
+For more information, see [The `options.partitioned` field](#the-options-partitioned-field).
--	**views (optional)**: An object describing MapReduce views.
+-	**views (optional)**: An object that describes MapReduce views.
 	-	**viewname** (one for each view): View Definition.
 		-	**map**: Map Function for the view.
 		-	**reduce (optional)**: Reduce Function for the view.
--	**indexes (optional)**: An object describing search indexes.
+-	**indexes (optional)**: An object that describes search indexes.
 	-	**index name** (one for each index): Index definition.
-		-	**analyzer**: Object describing the analyzer to be used or an object with the following fields:
+		-	**analyzer**: Object that describes the analyzer to be used or an object with the following fields:
 			-	**name**: Name of the analyzer.
 Valid values are `standard`, `email`, `keyword`, `simple`, `whitespace`, `classic`, and `perfield`.
 			-	**stopwords (optional)**: An array of stop words.
-				Stop words are words that should not be indexed.
+				Stop words are words that must not be indexed.
 				If this array is specified,
 				it overrides the default list of stop words.
 				The default list of stop words depends on the analyzer.
-				The list of stop words for the standard analyzer is:
+				The standard analyzer includes the following list of stop words:
 				`a`, `an`, `and`, `are`, `as`, `at`, `be`, `but`, `by`, `for`, `if`, `in`, `into`, `is`, `it`, `no`, `not`, `of`, `on`, `or`, `such`, `that`, `the`, `their`, `then`, `there`, `these`, `they`, `this`, `to`, `was`, `will`, and `with`.
-			-	**default (for the per field analyzer)**: default language to use if there is no language specified for the field.
+			-	**default (for the per field analyzer)**: default language to use if no language is specified for the field.
-			-	**fields (for the per field analyzer)**: An object specifying which language to use to analyze each field of the index.
+			-	**fields (for the per field analyzer)**: An object that specifies which language to use to analyze each field of the index.
 				Field names in the object correspond to field names in the index, that is, the first parameter of the index function.
 				The values of the fields are the languages to be used, for example `english`.
 		-	**index**: Function that handles the indexing.